-This may be a silly question because most concealed carry holders are not likely to be at a bank during a robbery—but we train should ever a situation arise that we need to protect ourselves.
+This may be a silly question because most concealed carry holders are not likely to be at a bank during a robbery.
+Regardless, we should train if a situation arises that we need to protect ourselves.

 The security guard is seen by a bad guy as a threat because he or she is openly a representative of protection.
 Unfortunately, that makes them automatically a target for a bad guy—which means if you carry your pistol openly, you are too.
 But again, I am not saying that you are asking for trouble.

 Second, if you decide to open carry, you need to be aware that you need additional training.
 For what?
 Well, if you ask a police officer, they will tell you—for protecting your firearm.
 If a bad guy can see that you have a gun, they will likely try to disarm you, which means you need to train to keep that from happening.

 Your open carry holster will help with that, but if you have to keep a bad guy from unholstering your gun, there’s likely going to be some pain involved.

 You owe it to yourself and your loved ones to train yourself to combat that as well.

 Third, another thing you need to be aware of when you are deciding between concealed carry vs. open carry is you are going to have to field questions by law enforcement and even civilians about why you are carrying.
 “Because I want to” is probably not going to cut it.
 Think critically why you are choosing to open carry.

 So, what about concealed carry?